Assassin-byte/IT206_PROJECT_3/EXplanation.md

 ---

 ## **7. Conclusion**
-The BlackJack and TeenPatti implementations in this project demonstrate the power of object-oriented programming to create modular and reusable code.
-By understanding the structure and functionality of these games, you can extend or modify the project to include additional features or games.
+The BlackJack implementation in this project demonstrates the power of object-oriented programming to create modular and reusable code.
+By understanding the structure and functionality of this game, you can extend or modify the project to include additional features or games.

 ---